 NYU School of Law offers numerous fellowship opportunities for its students.
-The following fellowships offer both academic credit and a stipend.
 Interested students should contact the appropriate faculty supervisor for information regarding application procedures and fellowship requirements.

 If you have been accepted to a Fellowship, please have your adviser contact Academic Services to register for the required credits.
 Fellowship credit is deducted from the eight credits allowed for directed research unless attendance at a seminar is required.

 These fellowships are awarded for the second year.
 Designated for students who are strongly motivated to engage in in-depth criminal justice policy-oriented research under the supervision of one of the criminal law faculty.